zacacj/paint-squares/README.md

   - React
   - Feign

 Using EventStore and eventSourcing on Command Responsability.
 Spring Reactive with Mongo DB on Query.
-And have as UI apart using Feign to access the Query.
+And have UI apart using Feign to access the Query.
 So you can scale write and read independently

 There is a docker-compose with all the images, but run one at a time in the following order, and before run a